-When a parent is in an excluded group, social services will undertake a human rights assessment that considers:
+When a parent is in an excluded group, and the child has been assessed as in need, children’s social care must carry out a human rights assessment.

 The status of a person whose asylum or immigration claim has been refused when they have come to the end of the appeal process without success or have no further right of appeal.